odin112/laser-crawler/README.md

 laser-crawler
 =============

-Simple Web Crawler for crawling certain specific data from the html page
+Simple Web Crawler for crawling specific data from the html page